Karankalvium/Follow-Along-Ecommerce/README.md

 •	Confirms the validity of the provided userId.
 •	Retrieves the user’s cart data from the database to ensure accurate and up-to-date information.

+## Milestone 19: Project Overview

+•	Created Cart Forntend Page and displayed the products.
+•	Fetched the card details of the user